Skip to content

 Carbon is in the food we eat and the products we buy and use.
 Travel is also a major source of carbon emissions.
 Through producing more carbon than is used by plants and trees, we are trapping Earth’s heat in the atmosphere, leading to extreme weather conditions and a higher global temperature.

 3.4.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 3.41.
 Core action